robotfishe/MMM-HAEV/README.md

 # MMM-HAEV

-This MagicMirror module is based on my older [MMM-Tronity](https://github.com/robotfishe/MMM-Tronity/) module, and uses the same style and layout, but this one is designed to pull its data from Home Assistant.
+"HAEV" stands for "Home Assistant Electric Vehicle".
+This MagicMirror module displays data on the current charge status and (optionally) location of your EV.
+It is based on my older [MMM-Tronity](https://github.com/robotfishe/MMM-Tronity/) module, and uses the same style and layout, but this one is designed to pull its data from Home Assistant.

 To install:
 - Run git clone https://github.com/robotfishe/MMM-Tronity.git